YonatanRubin/LogicTrainingWheels/proof-spreadsheet/libreoffice/README.md

 Now in the `A` column select your exercise using by calling the cell in F referencing the exercise (for example `=F1`).

 From here it is mostly your own job - solve the exercise.
-**TBD**: integrate the verification script as a macro to integrate the verification in the proof workflow
+**TBD**: integrate the verification script as a macro to allow quick verification in the proof workflow **TBD** add macro to "cross" the showlines at the end of a proof